jankichauhan/Board-Game-Recommender/README.md

  ### Collaborative recommender

-A collaborative model computes similarity between games based users that rated those games and recommend games which have not played.
+A collaborative model computes item to item similarity based on users that rated those games and given a game finds the nearest neighbor based on the similarity weight.

  ![](images/collab.png)